Help Hospice Without Borders raise $200,000 dollars to transform the end of life care here in the rural Western Province of Rwanda.

-As you can clearly appreciate by looking at the dilapidated house currently on the site, the first thing we plan to do is demolish that building and then prepare the site for our hospice.
+As you probably appreciate by looking at the dilapidated building currently occupying the site, the first thing we plan to do, after completing the final design and permiting with the local authorities, is to tear down that building and subsequently prepare the site for our hospice.
+This will involve creating an easement for ambulance transport and an ingress and egress of staff, students, and volunteers to the hospice.

-Once completed, the hospice house will sit secluded atop a lovely overlook in Kibogora.
-The site lies just above the hospital, across the street from the Methodist Mission Guesthouse and Church, and a few steps down the street from the local college, Kibogora Polytechnic, which has a nursing school where we often teach principles of palliative care to the students.
+Once completed the hospice house will sit secluded atop this lovely overlook in Kibogora.
+The site lies just across the street from the Methodist Mission Guesthouse and Church, and a few steps down the street from the local college, Kibogora Polytechnic, which has a nursing school where we often teach principles of palliative care to the students.

-With your generosity, together we can transform this site into a global palliative care center of excellence.
+With your generosity and support, together we will transform this site into a global palliative care center of excellence a place of peace, and a balm for all wounds.
 Read more below to explore why we chose Kibogora, our plan for building the hospice, and finally how we intend to sustain the vision.

 Hospice Without Borders has been working with Kibogora Hospital since 2015 and we have a strong relationship with our partners.